lecy/Open-Data-for-Nonprofit-Research/docs/index.md

 This project was inspired by the [R Open Science](https://ropensci.org/) initiative, which believes in making data accessible and building tools that help a research community better utilize the data.
 These scripts are written in the R language because it is a freely-available open-source platform that can be used by anyone.

-You can install R for Windows [here](https://cran.r-project.org/bin/windows/base/) or R for Macs [here](https://cran.r-project.org/bin/macosx/).
-To build these datasets from scratch you can copy and paste the script into an R console, then select the desired output, and it will generate a CSV, SPSS, or Stata dataset for you.